Validity (logic): Arguments

-What makes this a valid argument is not that it has true premises and a true conclusion, but the logical necessity of the conclusion, given the two premises.
-The argument would be just as valid were the premises and conclusion false.
+What makes this a valid argument is not that it has true premises and a true conclusion.
+Validity is about the tie in relationship between the two premises the necessity of the conclusion.
+There needs to be a relationship established between the premises i.e., a middle term between the premises.
+If you just have two unrelated premises there is no argument.
+Notice some of the terms repeat: men is a variation man in premises one and two, Socrates and the term mortal repeats in the conclusion.
+The argument would be just as valid if both premises and conclusion were false.
 The following argument is of the same logical form but with false premises and a false conclusion, and it is equally valid: